 Weekend Edition Sunday debuted on January 18, 1987, with host Susan Stamberg.
 Two years later, Liane Hansen took over the host chair, a position she held for 22 years.
 In that time, Hansen interviewed movers and shakers in politics, science, business and the arts.
 Her reporting travels took her from the slums of Cairo to the iron mines of Michigan’s Upper Peninsula; from the oyster beds on the bayou in Houma, La., to Old Faithful in Yellowstone National Park; and from the kitchens of Colonial Williamsburg, Va., to the Lorraine Motel in Memphis, where Dr. Martin Luther King, Jr. was assassinated.

-In January 2017, Lulu Garcia-Navarro became host of Weekend Edition Sunday.
-She is infamous in the IT department at NPR for losing laptops to bullets and hurricanes.
-She comes to Weekend Edition Sunday from Rio de Janeiro where she was posted as NPR’s international correspondent in South America.
+From January 2017 to October 2021, Lulu Garcia-Navarro became host of Weekend Edition Sunday.
+She was infamous in the IT department at NPR for losing laptops to bullets and hurricanes.
+She came to Weekend Edition Sunday from Rio de Janeiro where she was posted as NPR’s international correspondent in South America.
 She has also been NPR’s correspondent based in Mexico and spent many years in the Middle East based in Israel and Iraq.
 She was one of the first reporters to enter Libya after the 2011 Arab Spring began and spent months painting a deep and vivid portrait of a country at war.
 Her work earned her a 2011 George Foster Peabody Award, a Lowell Thomas Award from the Overseas Press Club, and an Edward R. Murrow Award from the Corporation for Public Broadcasting and the Alliance for Women and the Media’s Gracie Award for Outstanding Individual Achievement.
 She has received other awards for her work in Mexico and most recently, the Amazon in Brazil.